nucleos/SonataAutoConfigureBundle/README.md

 defined a suffix in the config (by default it is `Admin`) we remove it to get the name of the entity, so if you had `CategoryAdmin` we get `Category`.

-After that we check if the `AdminOption` annotation is present, annotations have a higher priority than our guesses.
+After that we check if the `Admin` annotation is present, annotations have a higher priority than our guesses.
 If no annotation is defined or some of the values that are mandatory are not present we still try to guess.